Disclaimer:

 Settlement

 On settlement day, your lender will release the mortgage funds to your lawyer, who will combine it with any other money you are contributing.
 Your lawyer will then pay the full purchase price to the seller's lawyer, who will confirm that the funds have been received.
-Once this happens, the property is officially yours, and you can collect the keys from the real estate agent.
+Once settlement is completed, you can usually collect the keys from the real estate agent.

 Knowledge is Your Best Tool

 The property market can feel overwhelming when you are starting out, but most of that overwhelm comes from unfamiliar language and processes.
-Now that you understand how the different sale methods work and what the key terms mean, you are in a much stronger position to navigate the market.
-When you see a listing advertised as a Deadline Sale or come across an easement on a title, you will know exactly what you are dealing with.
-That knowledge, combined with a good mortgage adviser and a thorough lawyer, will serve you well throughout your first home buying journey.
+Understanding sale methods and key terms can put you in a stronger position to ask useful questions.
+When you see a listing advertised as a deadline sale or come across an easement on a title, pause and check what it means for your offer, finance, legal position and future use of the property.

 Frequently Asked Questions